xuankimtran/docs-1/pages/katalon-studio/docs/ws-verify-element-text.md

 ```
 > Notices:
 >
-> Katalon checks if the XML element content text is strictly equal to the 3rd argument string.
-For example,
+> Katalon checks if the XML element content text is strictly equal to the expected value.
+For example, if the **Approved** value have a whitespace, then you should add a whitespace when using the `verifyElementText` keyword.
+>
+> ``` groovy
+> WS.verifyElementText(response, 'PreAuthorizeResponse.Receipt.TransactionResult', '''Approved
+>        ''')
+>  ```